MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 <img class="img-responsive" alt="Dreyfus Model" src="{{ site.url }}/assets/images/mentoring-software-developers-dreyfus-model.gif">

 I find the Dreyfus model of skills acquisition a useful model to use when figuring out what adjustments you need to make.

 Generally, in most technical capabilities graduate software developers are at the Novice or Advanced Beginner stage of Dreyfus.
 That means when mentoring a grad you are going to focus on providing them detailed step by step instructions or simple projects in a safe to fail environment.

-## Map out the direction you are heading
+## Have a direction or roadmap

 * What does the journey look like, why do we want you to go through this
 * Mentors that connected the current learning to the why had happier mentees